Text consolidated by Valsts valodas centrs (State Language

 the conformity with the conditions on a case-by-case basis.

-(6) The Ministry of Environmental Protection and Regional
+(6) The Ministry of Smart Administration and Regional

-Development shall, once in two years in relation to the cases
+Development shall, once every two years in relation to the cases

 referred to in Paragraph one of this Section and each year in